Jacques Telesphore Roman

-Jacques Telesphore Roman (March 22, 1800 – April 11, 1848) was a 19th-century Louisiana businessman, sugar planter, and builder of the Oak Alley Plantation.
+Jacques Telesphore Roman (March 22, 1800 – April 11, 1848) was a Louisiana Creole businessman and sugar planter.
+He was the builder of the Oak Alley Plantation.

 Early years

 Born near Opelousas, Louisiana, the son of Jacques Etienne Roman of Grenoble, France, and Marie Louise Patin, Jacques Telesphore Roman and his family later moved to St. James Parish and engaged in the lucrative sugar trade.

-As the Roman family achieved greater prominence as leaders in society, their activities alternated between their sugar plantations in St. James Parish and elegant dwellings in New Orleans.
+As the Roman family achieved greater prominence as leaders in society, their activities alternated between their sugar plantations in St. James Parish and in New Orleans.
 Among the latter was the house now known as Madame John's Legacy on Rue Dumaine – which was purchased by Jacques Etienne's widow for herself and her bachelor sons shortly after her husband's death.
-From here Jacques Telesphore Roman began his courtship of Celina Pilie, whose prominent family lived around the corner on Royal Street.
+From here Jacques Telesphore Roman began his courtship of Marie Joséphine Thérèse Célina Pilie, whose prominent family lived around the corner on Royal Street.
 They were married on June 14, 1834.